openfoodfacts/openfoodfacts-query/README.md

 The main docker-compose.yml creates the openfoodfacts-query service and associated Postres database and expects MongoDB to already exist.

 The dev.yml Docker Compose joins the services to the po_default network to ease communication with Product Opener and MongoDB.
-The prod.yml uses the po_webnet network.
+In staging and production comminication with MongoDB is done with an explicity network address.

 # Use